-We consider the tenth year of the Texas High School Coastal Monitoring Program a success and offer the following recommendations for continuance and expansion of the program.
+We consider the eleventh through twelfth years of the Texas High School Coastal Monitoring Program a success and offer the following recommendations for continuance and expansion of the program.

-- Emphasize to students that they are working on a real research project and are collecting scientifically valid data that will eventually appear in a scientific publication.
+- 1. Emphasize to students that they are working on a real research project and are collecting scientifically valid data that will eventually appear in a scientific publication.
 This is a major point that makes this program different from most other field trips or laboratory exercises.
 Asking students to conduct experiments that have real consequences seems to make a difference to them, and it probably improves the quality of the data. - Clearly tell students about the specific scientific problems being addressed, but also emphasize that what they are gaining in experience is not just how to measure beaches but how to conduct scientific field research in general.
-Students are also learning a different way of viewing their surroundings.

-- 3. Survey a reasonable number of beaches, which, in most cases, means two or three.
+Students are also learning a different way of viewing their surroundings. - 3.
+Survey a reasonable number of beaches, which, in most cases, means two or three.
 The program goals of scientific research and science education could be at odds with one another.
 From a purely scientific point of view, it would be desirable to acquire as many data as possible.
 That approach, however, would not allow time for discussions on the beach that are not directly related to the measurements.
 Taking up too much time taking measurements would also hinder development of observation skills and keep students from enjoying their work. - 4.
 The number of official field trips depends on the class, but a maximum of four trips is reasonable.
 Some trips may have to be cancelled because of bad weather or other unusual circumstances, and cancelled trips can be difficult to reschedule.
 Therefore, some freedom must be allowed in the program regarding number of trips and sites measured.
 Even if just one good data set is collected during the year, it will be useful scientifically.
 Some students might be encouraged to make additional trips on weekends or after school.
 Interested students should be encouraged to use the program in a science fair project. - 5.
-When adding schools or a new teacher to the program, a 1- to 2-day seminar before the school year begins and including as many teachers as possible is desirable.
-If such a seminar could be held, instruction would be more efficient, and teachers and scientists would benefit in the exchange of ideas. - 6.
-A Website adds an important dimension to the project, especially when multiple schools are participating.
-A Website at which students can exchange observations with those of other schools in Texas increases the educational value of the program by allowing students to observe differences in processes along the coast.
-A Website also illustrates to students how the Internet can be used to conduct research.
+A website adds an important dimension to the project, especially when multiple schools are participating.
+A website at which students can exchange observations with those of other schools in Texas increases the educational value of the program by allowing students to observe differences in processes along the coast.
+A website also illustrates to students how the Internet can be used to conduct research.
 Furthermore, the Internet is crucial in increasing public awareness of coastal processes, so providing immediate feedback to students through the Internet is important.
-Students want to see their data and photographs on the Web, and feedback increases their interest in the project. - 7.
-Encourage teachers to incorporate the data into the curriculum for their other classes.
+Students want to see their data

+- and photographs on the web, and feedback increases their interest in the project. - 6.
+Encourage teachers to incorporate the data into the curricula for their other classes.
 One of the goals of the program is to increase public awareness and understanding of coastal processes and hazards.
-Disseminating data gathered by their peers may increase the interest of students not directly involved in the Coastal Monitoring Program.
+Disseminating data gathered by their peers may increase the interest of students not directly involved in the coastal monitoring program.
 Data collected and knowledge gained from analysis of the data are applicable to all Environmental Science, Geology, Aquatic Sciences, and Oceanography curricula.